ApeWare/laravel-dd-sql/README.md

 # laravel-dd-sql
 Laravel service provider to dump query string, with merged bindings, from anywhere in the query chain.

 > This package is no longer being supported so I can not guarantee it will continue to work in newer versions of Laravel.
+Last tested in Laravel 5.

 ## Usage